riddhisht/Sentiment-Analyser/README.md

 ## Model Performance
 - Accuracy: 91% in classifying positive and negative sentiments
-- Optimized for balance between accuracy and response time

 ## Future Improvements
-- Expand the model to classify more nuanced sentiments
+- Expand the model to classify more nuanced sentiments and neutral sentiments
 - Implement user feedback loop for continuous model improvement
 - Add support for multiple languages